sveinung/writings/maintainable_backbone_tests.md

  };
 ```

-However, there are some problems with having the `save` method doing the assertion.
-E.g. we might in some tests want to assert that _no_ book is saved if we add client-side validation.
-One solution is to have the `save` method return a new object containing all the relevant expect methods.
+However, there are some problems with having the `save` method doing the
+assertion.
+Lets say that we for example want to assert that _no_ book is
+saved if we add client-side validation.
+Another solution is to have the
+`save` method return a new object that contains the relevant expect
+methods:

 ```diff
  it('saves the book', function() {